 * :Approximated due to missing data as a result of the Empire Fire

-Table 1: Precipitation totals measured by rain gauge; cumulative shallow soil water gains calculated from shallow soil moisture timeseries; end of the water year deep soil moisture and number of saturation days calculated from 100 cm soil moisture probe record.
-Pearson’s correlation coefficient was calculated between 12 cm and 100 cm soils for months of June through September.
+Table 1: Gap-filled precipitation totals measured by rain gauge; cumulative shallow soil water gains calculated from shallow soil moisture timeseries; end of the water year deep soil moisture and number of saturation days calculated from 100 cm soil moisture probe record.
+Pearson’s correlation coefficient calculated between 12 cm and 100 cm soils for months of June through September.
 Analysis was done for both SCB and ICB locations, and all three vegetation cover types represented by weather stations at each location.

-In both ICB and SCB, majority of the precipitation is in the form of snow.
-Differences in snowpack depth between the three stations was observed Sugarloaf has missing snow depth record due to cameras being covered with snow for much of the 2017 WY.
+For both ICB and SCB, majority of the precipitation is in the form of snow.
+Differences in snowpack depth between the three stations was observed (Figure 4).
+Sugarloaf has missing snow depth record due to cameras being covered with snow for much of the 2017 WY.
 However, it is clear that SCB had more snow that winter than ICB.
 Snow depth was comparable between the two sites during the 2018 WY.
-In ICB manual snow depth measurements were taken in a grid around each weather station For both locations and all water years, the wetland station on average had the greatest snow depth with the latest melt date, followed by the shrub station.
+In ICB manual snow depth measurements were taken in a grid around each weather station either once or twice each winter [give exact dates] (Figure 4).in March 2016, January and April 2017, and March 2018 (Figure 4).
+For both locations and all water years, the wetland station on average had the greatest snow depth with the latest melt date, followed by the shrub station.
 Forest station had the lowest snowpack depth and earliest melt date.